Jean-Philippe Krasso: Saint-Étienne

 Krasso signed a three-year professional contract with Saint-Étienne on 28 May 2020.
 On 24 July 2020, he made his professional debut with Saint-Étienne in a 1–0 loss to Paris Saint-Germain in the 2020 Coupe de France Final.
 On 31 January 2021, he was loaned to Le Mans in the Championnat National, to progress his career.
 On 27 January 2022, Krasso was loaned to Ligue 2 side Ajaccio, and helped the club achieve promotion to Ligue 1.

 On 30 August 2022, Krasso scored four goals in Saint-Étienne's 5–0 home victory over Bastia, becoming the first to score four goals in a league match for the club in the 21st century.

+Red Star Belgrade

+On 20 June 2023, Krasso joined reigning Serbian SuperLiga champions Red Star Belgrade on a free transfer.
+He scored two goals on his debut on 30 July, a 5–0 home win over Vojvodina.

+Paris FC

+On 6 July 2024, Krasso joined Ligue 2 club, Paris FC.
+On 17 August 2024, Krasso made debut against Stade Malherbe Caen and win 0–2 at away games in Matchweek 1.

 International career

-Krasso was born in Germany and is of Ivorian descent, and moved to France at a young age.
+Krasso was born in Germany and is of Ivorian descent; He moved to France at a young age.
 He represented the Ivory Coast U20s at the 2017 Toulon Tournament.

-He debuted with the senior Ivory Coast national team in a friendly 2–1 win over Togo national team on 25 September 2022.
+Krasso made his senior international debut for Ivory Coast in their 2–1 friendly win over Togo on 25 September 2022.

+Krasso was part of the victorious Ivory Coast side at the 2023 Africa Cup of Nations, where he scored one goal in the group stage win over Guinea-Bissau.